ThePeopleAlchemist Edit: HR, Business and tax policy

-One way to identify the economic activity is where the key people are employed so the location of a workforce could/would have a bigger influence on a company's tax bill.
+That is an organisation’s tax should be paid where there is economic activity.
+And one way to identify the economic activity is where the key people are.
+Therefore the location of a workforce could/would have a more significant influence on a company’s tax bill.

-This type of measure would make it trickier for organisations to benefit from being based in low-tax countries or tax havens where they actually do little business.
+This type of measure would make it trickier for organisations to benefit from being based in low-tax countries.
+Or tax havens where they do little business.

-The European Commission has also proposed a system where multinationals' tax bills would be divided up between member states based on factors including the size of the wage bill.
+The European Commission has also proposed a system where multinationals’ tax bills would be divided up between member states based on different factors.
+This includes the size of the wage bill.

-In the next couple of years most governments will formulate a response to the OECD proposals and we will need to see how the responses and consequent legislation will affect businesses' tax strategies.
+In the next couple of years, most governments will respond to the OECD proposals.
+We will need to see how the reactions pan out.
+Also how consequent legislation will affect businesses’ tax strategies.

-Corporate taxation is both high on the political agenda and a very sensitive subject for the public as a whole.
+Corporate taxation is high on the political agenda.
+And a sensitive subject for the public.

-Legalities and economics are obviously very important for organisations but equally important should be their external reputation in both their "consumer & employer" brand.
+Legalities and economics are essential for organisations.
+But their external reputation in their “consumer & employer” brand is equally important.